ivanitlearning/AWS-Associate-Courses/README.md

 * When invoked, it runs inside a runtime environment that matches the language the script is written in.
   The runtime environment is allocated a certain amount of memory and an appropriate amount of CPU.
 The more memory you allocate, the more CPU it gets, and the more the function costs to invoke per second.
 * Lambda functions can be given an IAM role or **execution role**.
 The execution role is passed into the runtime environment.
   Whenever that function executes, the code inside has access to whatever permissions the role's permission policy provides.
 * Lambda can be invoked in an **event-driven** or **manual** way.
 Each time you invoke a lambda function, the environment provided is new and ephemeral.
 * Lambda functions by default are public services and can access any websites.
 By default they cannot access private VPC resources, but can be configured to do so if needed.
 Once configured, they can only access resources within a VPC.
   Unless you have configured your VPC to have all of the configuration needed to have public internet access or access to the AWS public space endpoints, then the Lambda will not have access.
 * The Lambda runtime is stateless, so you should always use AWS services for input and output.
 Something like DynamoDB or S3.
 If a Lambda is invoked by an event, it gets details of the event given to it at startup.
+* You [can pass](https://aws.amazon.com/lambda/faqs/) sensitive information in environment variables by encrypting them with custom KMS keys:
+  * For sensitive information, such as database passwords, we recommend you use client-side encryption using [AWS Key Management Service](http://docs.aws.amazon.com/kms/latest/developerguide/overview.html) and store the resulting values as ciphertext in your environment variable.
+You will need to include logic in your AWS Lambda function code to decrypt these values.

 #### 1.13.2.2.
 Key Considerations